Access the Agent Guidelines

 Understand What Guidelines Do

 Agent Guidelines serve as a persistent “system prompt” - context that stays active throughout the conversation, regardless of which flow block or sub-flow the agent is in.
-They’re used to:- Set the overall personality and tone of your AI receptionist.
+They’re used to:- Set the overall personality and tone of your AI Agent.

 - Provide general knowledge or context that applies everywhere.